 - antibiotics, if bacteria caused the infection

 - nasal decongestants or steroid sprays to shrink swollen nasal passages

 - antihistamines to bring down inflammation in the nasal passages

-- medicines such as diuretics, vasodilators, beta-blockers, and ACE inhibitors
+- medications, such as diuretics, vasodilators, beta-blockers, and ACE inhibitors

-- pacemaker, implantable cardioverter defibrillator, left ventricular assist device, and other implantable devices
+- implantable devices, such as a pacemaker, implantable cardioverter defibrillator, left ventricular assist device, and other implantable devices

-- coronary artery bypass grafting, valve surgery, and other procedures
+- medical procedures, including coronary artery bypass grafting, valve surgery, and other procedures

 For lung cancer, treatments include:

 - surgery to remove the tumor or lung